 If you have a substantial down payment, say 20% or more of the expected purchase price, and you have a pre-approved mortgage, a condition on arranging a mortgage may be unnecessary.
 And I don't mean a simple verbal promise from a lender that they'll lend you the funds.
 I mean a duly authorized written pre-approval letter or certificate with all terms of approval clearly spelled out, and supported by a current credit report and confirmations of down payment and employment income(s).
 Seeking such a document should be the first thing you do when beginning the process to buy a home.

 They're a great opportunity to learn from a professional how to properly maintain a home.
 If you want to keep your investment in good condition (and it is an investment), there are significant responsibilities that should be thoroughly understood.
-Don't let it deteriorate, or else you'll pay a steep price down the road when you want to sell it.
+Don't let it deteriorate, or else you'll pay a steep price when you want to sell it down the road.

 If you want the comfort provided by a home inspection, but also want your offer to be more appealing to a seller by avoiding a home inspection condition, have one performed prior to making the offer.
 You'll obviously have to pay the inspector's fee up front, but it will help improve your offer.
-And if you're competing against another buyer and you lose the bid, you must accept the loss of the inspection fee as a price to pay if you want to buy a house.
+And if you're competing against another buyer and you lose the bid, you must accept the loss of the inspection fee as an additional expense to buy a house.